 The Board has adopted the Manager's Principles of Ownership in relation to investments.
 These principles include the pursuit of an active investment policy through portfolio management decisions, voting on resolutions at general meetings and maintaining a continuing dialogue with the management of investee companies.
-The Manager, in its Principles of Ownership, expressly declares that it supports the Financial Reporting Council's Stewardship Code setting out the responsibilities of institutional shareholders and agents.
-Further details of the Manager's Principles of Ownership and voting may be found at www.fidelity.co.uk business sense and have the potential to protect and enhance investment returns.
-Consequently, its investment process takes social, environmental and ethical issues into account when, in the Manager's view, these have a material impact on either investment risk or return.
+The Manager, in its Principles of Ownership, expressly declares that it supports the Financial Reporting Council's Stewardship Code setting out the responsibilities of institutional Shareholders and agents.
+Further details of the Manager's Principles of Ownership and voting may be found at www.fidelity.co.uk.